Work orders are the engine that drives maintenance.

 There are a few basic things each work order should include:

-• Details of the work that’s needed or requested
+• Details of the needed or requested work.

 What is work order software?

-Work order software is a software program that is used to track work requests and work orders from initiation to closure.
+Work order software manages the entire lifecycle of work requests and work orders, from initiation to closure.
 Work order software, sometimes referred to as a work order management system, allows users to create, plan, schedule, and dispatch work orders.
 It also allows users to schedule maintenance tasks and record history on repairs completed.
-Work order management software is often included in a computerized maintenance management system (CMMS).
+Modern computerized maintenance management systems (CMMS) integrate work order management software.

 What’s the typical lifecycle of a work order?